alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

     Many trans people choose a new name, title and pronouns that are more congruent with their chosen gender.
     You probably have lots of systems that use their existing name: payroll, company directory, business cards, email addresses.
-    It's useful to have a list of all the places where you might need to update somebody's name or gender markers, and include those in the transition plan.
+    It's useful to have a list of all the places where you might need to update somebody's name or gender markers, and include those in the transition guidelines.

     You probably have part of this list already.
     People often change their name when they get married, and somebody in HR will know where their name needs updating -- you can reuse that list.

-*   **What costs of transitioning do you cover?**
+*   **Do you cover the costs of medical transition?**

-    If somebody chooses to undergo medical transition and wants to pay for private medical treatment, this can get expensive.
+    If somebody is undergoing medical transition in the UK, they have two choices:

+    *   Wait for the NHS (less expensive, waiting time of years)
+    *   Seek private treatment (faster, but more expensive)

-    It might include therapy, hormone treatments, surgery, to name a few.
+    Treatments might include things like therapy, hormones, and surgery
-    Transition-related healthcare is available on the NHS, but there are long waiting lists -- typically years or more.

     If your organisation provides private health insurance, consider whether it covers the costs associated with transitioning.
     This is still quite unusual in the UK (I think it's more common in the US), but that's changing.
     Several of the organisations I looked at (including Accenture, Herbert Smith Freehills, Starbucks) explicitly cover the costs of medical transition in their healthcare plans.

+    The best policies I read were extremely thorough and detailed.
-    The Accenture policy is very thorough in this regard -- not only do they cover the medical costs, but there's an exact breakdown of which treatments are and aren't covered, and who they're covered for.
+    They stated exactly which treatments are and aren't covered, and who they're covered for.
-    (Not just the employee, but also dependent family members and partners.)
+    (For example, Accenture covers dependent family members and partners as well as their employees.)

     If you can't cover the medical costs, do you have a policy for medical leave?
     Most policies had a statement to the effect "it is okay to take medical leave for transition-related appointments".

-    (grs recovery time)
-    (	* absence management related to gender transition)
+*   **How do you handle absences related to transition?**

+    Transitioning can involve lots of extra appoointments: therapy sessions, doctor's appointments, surgery.
+    Some forms of surgery have long recovery times: typically measured in months, not weeks.

+    What are the rules around taking medical leave?
+    Is it okay for somebody to take medical leave for transition-related appointments?

 *   **Which external organisations are worth talking to?**

-    The same names kept coming up: Mermaids, GIRES, Gendered Intelligence, Trans*Formation.
+    The same names kept coming up: [Mermaids](https://www.mermaidsuk.org.uk/), [GIRES](https://www.gires.org.uk/), [Gendered Intelligence](http://genderedintelligence.co.uk/), [Trans*Formation](http://www.interbanklgbtforum.co.uk/transformation-network/).

-    ( several provide paid consulting services )

----

-* how do you transition at work?
-	* timeline?
-Plan?
-Who collaborates on that?
-	* are there specific members of HR to talk to?
-	* how do you tell people? / communicate
-	* new hires?
-	* facilities, bathrooms, dress code
-	* complaint procedures e.g. harassment/misgendering
-	* lack of support?
-Confidentiality?
-Sensitivity?
-	* how do you want to be treated?
-	* indicate preferred name / identifiers
-	* sample scripts + questions – see AAMVERS
-	* build a support system
+    At least two of them (GIRES and Gendered Intelligence) offer paid training and consulting services, which might be useful for non-trans employees.

 ## A possible outline

-With all that in mind, this is the outline I'll probably start with for our policy discussions at Wellcome:
+With all that in mind, here's a brief outline I've written as a starting point for discussions at Wellcome:

 *   Goals and values
 *   Definitions/glossary

 *   What to do if:
     -   You're trans or transitioning
     -   You manage somebody who's trans or transitioning
     -   You work with somebody who's trans or transitioning

 *   Administrative matters and benefits
+    -   Use of facilities
+    -   Identity management, updating compnay directory, and so on
+    -   Medical leave
+    -   Healthcare benefits

 *   Links to other organisations

 And as we write the policy, we'll expand each of those sections in more detail, guided by some of the questions above.